sprkem/DynamoDB-AutoScale-Lambda/README.md

 	3. Ensure Node.js 4.3 is selected as the Runtime
 	4. Upload the zip you created earlier.
 	5. Choose the role you created earlier.
-	6. For Memory, I've always chosen the max value.
+	6. For Memory, chose the max value.
-	7. For timeout, typical duration for me processing 20 tables in around 1 second.
+	7. For timeout, typical duration for processing 20 tables is around 1 second.
 Set a timeout appropriate to your usage.
 	8. Add an event source of type CloudWatch Events - Schedule.
 Set a rate of 1 minute.

 ## Role